 If you don’t submit your APR by the closing date your enrolment status will be recommended to be changed to Absent Without Leave (AWOL).

 You can use the Curtin University logo on documents such as research participant information sheets, consent forms and questionnaires, but you must ask your supervisor to contact University Marketing to request a logo and to provide details about its intended use.

 If this permission is withheld, you should discuss the problem with your Thesis Chairperson.
-Annual leave may not be accumulated from year to year.

 In exceptional cases, with provision of sufficient supporting documentation from the student and supervisor, more than 12 months of leave may be approved on the recommendation of the Director of Graduate Research of your School.
 It will then be reviewed further on a case by case basis.

 You must lodge an Application for Leave of Absence form prior to the start date of your proposed period of leave.
 Please note that applications for retrospective periods may not be considered.

 The University prefers that you do not take leave before approval of your Milestone 1.

 Retrospective leave of absence applications will only be approved where exceptional circumstances as to why the leave was not applied for prior to the leave commencing can be demonstrated.